Silsesquioxane: Cage-Rearrangement

 and due to this, the abstraction of CF_{3}SO anion occurs and the closure frame with the spontaneous cage-rearrangement to heptahedral T_{10} structure F is observed.
 Although, heptahedral F is less favorable energetically (MM2 data), in this case its creation is forces by the formation of a new Si_{4}O_{4} moiety from much more less stable substrates D and E.

 Reaction of OAS-POSS-Cl with CF_{3}SO_{3}H in DMSO.
 B-E constitute intermediates isolated during A → F cage-rearrangement.

 Poly(phenylsilsesquioxane) does not adopt a cage structure, but is a polymer with a ladder-like repeating unit.

 Polymeric silsesquioxanes

 Polymeric silsesquioxanes have been prepared starting with the hydrolysis of phenyltrichlorosilane.
-Hierarchical organic-inorganic (hybrid) polysilsesquioxane (PSQ) materials using polyhedral oligomeric silsesquioxanes (POSS) cages as singular building blocks of the inorganic framework exhibit high specific surface area and hydrothermal stability and micro and/or mesoporosity.
+Hierarchical organic-inorganic (hybrid) polysilsesquioxane (PSQ) materials using polyhedral oligomeric silsesquioxanes (POSS) cages as singular building blocks of the inorganic framework exhibit high specific surface area and hydrothermal stability and micro and/or mesoporosity, making it attractive for fire protection applications.
 In addition, Marchesi et al. developed a series of amorphous POSS-based polysilsesquioxanes, in which the POSS cages (of partially-condensed T_{7}-POSS or anionic completely-condensed T_{8}-POSS molecules) act as structural units of the polymer-like inorganic network, both alone or in conjunction with metal ions of the lanthanide series (europium and terbium, especially).